pantheon-systems/documentation/source/content/guides/decoupled/overview/02-nextjs.md

 ## What Is Incremental Static Regeneration (ISR)?

-It is possible to update static pages after they have been built with new content by utilizing [Incremental Static Regeneration (ISR)](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration).
+You can update static pages after they have been built with new content with[Incremental Static Regeneration (ISR)](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration).

 Add the `revalidate` prop to `getStaticProps` to enable ISR.
 The revalidate prop defines the number of seconds that the server will wait before re-running `getStaticProps`.
 This is known as stale-while-revalidate.